The Strange Link Between Human Grade And “Feed Grade” Commercial Pet Food

 It’s a neat arrangement.
 The meat producers not only get rid of their “slop,” but they also get to make a profit off of it.
 And it makes financial sense.
 It would be impossible for most commercial dog or cat foods to produce a 40-pound bag of quality food for a price point most of us would be willing or able to pay.

 A Veil Of Secrecy

-Many experts claim that feeding slaughterhouse wastes to animals increases their risk of getting cancer and other degenerative diseases.
+Many experts claim that feeding slaughterhouse wastes to animals increase their risk of getting cancer and other degenerative diseases.
 Meat and poultry meals, by-product meals, and meat-and-bone meal are common ingredients in pet foods.
-These by-products are often comprised of rendered animal fat, restaurant grease, or other ingredients that are too rancid to be consumed by humans.
+These by-products are often comprised of rendered animal fat, restaurant grease, or other ingredients that are too unhealthy to be consumed by humans.

 Aside from pet food labeled, “human-grade pet food,” pet food does not abide by FDA standards and law.
-In fact, while we are able to freely access any and all information concerning food produced for human consumption through the FDA.
-Yet commercial food ingredients for our pets is only available for a steep fee, and even that information is regularly misleading and inaccurate.
+While we can freely access any information concerning food produced for human consumption through the FDA.
+Commercial food ingredients for our pets are only available for a steep fee, and even that information is regularly misleading and inaccurate.

 Sub-par Pet Food Leads To Costly And Heartbreaking Health Problems In Our Pets

 One of the many problems with this secrecy is that we end up feeding our beloved pets potentially cancer-causing agents such as BHA, BHT and ethoxyquin, to name a few.
 The use of these chemicals in pet foods has not been thoroughly studied, and long term build-up of these agents may ultimately be harmful.
 The fact that many feed-grade pet foods are produced from animals that have died by methods other than slaughter ultimately means that we are feeding diseased animals and animal by-products to our pets.